The therapeutic power of nature is well-known, and gardens can be a place of sensory delight for those living with dementia.

 The key factors that all of them share are that they are easy to use and understand, free from ambiguity and provide opportunities for meaningful activity within them.

-Planting can also encourage animals and bees — and baths and feeders can encourage birds into the garden to provide a continual source of interest.
+Planting can also encourage animals and bees — and baths and feeders can bring birds into the garden to provide a continual source of interest.
 The RSPB has details of how to do this.

 Along with nationwide gardening initiatives, there are plenty of regional garden clubs to join too.